Rahul is a TV addict who can never get enough of good shows. His all-time favorites are The Wire, Breaking Bad, and The Sopranos.

-When it comes to the supernatural, we have probably seen every movie trope in existence.
+When it comes to the supernatural, we have probably seen every movie/TV trope in existence.
 Malevolent demons, evil witches, brain-hungry zombies, fairies, centaurs, you name it.
-It’s not difficult to understand how hackneyed and boring these stories become over time with what is essentially an overtelling of them.
+It’s not difficult to understand how hackneyed and boring these stories have become over time.

 The good thing about repetitive creativity is that it forces true creatives to…well, create.
 Writers and screen directors nowadays are finding new and interesting ways to tell old stories, and one fascinating way they have found to do that is to put the supernatural to work.
 That’s right.
 No more plots that hinge entirely on the mythos of the character, oh no. These supernatural beings would now have primary tasks, using their legends as secondary/additional abilities that help them on their way.

 It is no wonder that with such close contact to the dark side, most of these supernatural beings turn to police work or a life of investigation.
 One such show that’s done this to rapturous fan applause is Lucifer.
 Premiering in 2016, this supernatural police procedural comedy tells the story of the original fallen angel—or the devil, also known as Lucifer Morningstar.